Organizers and Steering Committee

 MERL Tech Organizers

-Linda Raftree supports strategy, program design, research, and ethical uses of technology and digital data in international development initiatives.
-She advises Girl Effect on digital safety, security, and privacy, and contributes to their research and strategy efforts.
-She has supported development of responsible data policies and guidelines for CRS and USAID, and she supports Girls Who Code and the Bank Information Center on safeguarding.
-Linda runs Technology Salon in New York City and organizes the MERL Tech conference.
-Prior to becoming an independent consultant, Linda worked for 16 years with Plan International.
-She has published on the intersection of digital technology and adolescent girls, child/youth migration, youth workforce development, and monitoring and evaluation.
-She is the co-author of several publications on technology and development, including Emerging Opportunities: Monitoring and Evaluation in a Tech-Enabled World with Michael Bamberger.
+Linda Raftree co-founded MERL Tech in 2014.
+She is the lead organizer of the conference and related MERL Tech efforts.
+Additionally, Linda supports strategy, program design, research, and ethical uses of technology and digital data in the social sector, both internationally and domestically.
+This includes supporting organizations to develop and implement responsible data policies, guidelines, practices, and data governance that pays special attention on how digital safeguarding and data privacy affects girls, women, and other historically marginalized or vulnerable groups and how organizations can address capacity gaps at various levels.
+Linda runs Technology Salon in New York City and participates on a number of technology advisory groups and steering committees related to ethical data and technology.
+Prior to becoming an independent consultant, she worked for 16 years with Plan International.
+Linda has published on the intersection of digital technology and adolescent girls, child/youth migration, youth workforce development, monitoring and evaluation, and digital safeguarding and ethics.
+She is the co-author of Emerging Opportunities: Monitoring and Evaluation in a Tech-Enabled World with Michael Bamberger.
 Linda blogs at Wait… What? and tweets as @meowtree.
 See Linda’s full bio here.

 Wayan Vota is a co-founder of MERL Tech and Kurante.
 He is on the forefront of utilizing new and emerging technologies to magnify the intent of communities to accelerate their social and economic development.
 Wayan has worked at FHI360’s Tech Lab, Development Gateway, Inveneo, The World Bank and Mercy Corps where altogether he created holistic nationwide programmes in 11 countries.
 He has co-developed and organized multiple conferences to showcase technology’s promise, including Technology Salon, MERL Tech, ICTforAg, Fail Festival, and ICT4Drinks.
 Wayan publishes ICTworks, the premier online community of technology for development practitioners.
 Wayan co-taught the inaugural Masters-level class on Technology and Innovation for Development at Johns Hopkins University, using the Principles of Digital Development as a framework to showcase the opportunities and challenges of implementing technology-based international development interventions.
 See Wayan’s full bio here and follow him on Twitter at @wayan_vota.